 Emission trading system

-The CHMI experts have participated from the very beginning in the preparation and implementation of the EU ETS in the Czech Republic, mainly as concerns the methods (monitoring, reporting and verifying greenhouse gases emissions).
-The interaction of the national GHG emissions inventory and EU ETS has a mutual character: national inventory brings several data for emission calculation from selected processes and, on the other hand, the selected data obtained through the EU ETS are used when processing the national inventory.
+From the very beginning, experts from CHMI participated in the preparation and implementation of EU ETS in the Czech Republic, especially in relation to methodology (monitoring, reporting and verifying greenhouse gas emissions).
+The interaction of the national greenhouse gas emission inventory and the EU ETS system is bilateral; the national inventory provides some basic data for the calculation of emissions from selected processes and, on the other hand, selected data obtained through the EU ETS are used in the national inventory.

-In 2012 the amount of greenhouse gases produced by the Czech enterprises involved in EU ETS was by 6.85 % lower than in 2011.
-The 2012 emissions amounted to 69.31 Mt CO2, which is a markedly lower value than expected by the National Allocation Plan for the Czech Republic which distributed 85.45 million allowances among GHG emitters.
-The results are presented in Table X.3, the development of CO2 emissions within EU ETS is apparent from Fig. X.5.
+Czech enterprises participating in EU ETS in 2015 emitted 0.1 % less greenhouse gases into the air in 2015 compared to 2014.
+Emissions in 2015 equalled 66.6 Mt CO2, which is a substantially lower figure than anticipated by the National Allocation Plant for the Czech Republic.
+The results are presented in Tab.
+X.3, and the trend in CO2 emissions within EU ETS is apparent from Fig. X.5.